lardemua/atom/README.md

   -si, --show_images    shows images for each camera -oi, --optimize_intrinsics
-                        Adds camera instrinsics and distortion to the optimization -pof, --profile_objective_function
+                        Adds camera instrinsics and distortion to the optimization -sr SAMPLE_RESIDUALS, --sample_residuals SAMPLE_RESIDUALS
-                        Runs and prints a profile of the objective function, then exits.
-  -sr SAMPLE_RESIDUALS, --sample_residuals SAMPLE_RESIDUALS
                         Samples residuals
   -ss SAMPLE_SEED, --sample_seed SAMPLE_SEED